Equine coat color: Points

+Similarly, darker coloration at the points is also preserved in horses with the roan gene, a patterning gene, producing a body coat of mingled white and dark hairs, but leaving the points the darker base color in all horses, not just those carrying agouti.

+Most other genes that produce spotting patterns or white markings allow point coloration produced by agouti to show except where masked by white depigmentation.
+There are not always separate names for a pattern over a bay base coat, but one exception is the Bay pinto, sometimes called ”tricoloured”.

 Gray

-A gray horse can be born any color, but as it gets older some hairs turn white.
+A gray horse can be born any color, but as it gets older, some hairs turn white.
 Most will eventually develop a complete white or a "fleabitten" coat, which retains speckles of the horse's original color.
 Grays are sometimes confused with certain roan, dun, or white coat colors.
 In particular, most "white" horses are actually grays with a fully white hair coat.
 A gray horse is usually distinguishable from a dominant white or a cremello horse by dark skin, particularly noticeable around the eyes, muzzle, flanks, and other areas of thin or no hair.
 A roan has intermixed light and dark hairs similar to a young gray horse, but unlike a gray does not lighten to white.
 Dun horses have a solid-colored hair coat that also does not lighten with age.
 Gray horses are prone to equine melanoma.

 Variations of gray that a horse may exhibit over its lifetime include: